 In honor of the discovery, the townspeople erected a statue of the image that they had seen.
 When the statue of the Blessed Mother was completed the people attempted to move it to the neighboring town of Trevico.
 The statue was lifted on to a wagon with one bull pulling.
 The wagon could not be moved.
 The people decided they needed more bulls to pull the wagon.
 A total of nine bulls were used to bring it to the border of Trevico.
 However, the wagon would not go any further.
 The people then thought the Madonna wanted to rest in the next town of Zungolo.
 Again, the Madonna could not be moved.

 The townspeople finally understood that the statue of the Madonna did not want to be moved from the place of her discovery.
 Subsequent to this, they built a church and a village now known as Anzano.

 In Italy since that time the feast of the Madonna Di Anzano is celebrated on Pentecost Sunday.
-Here in Boston the Societa Santa Maria Di Anzano celebrates her feast the first weekend of June.
+Here in Boston, the Societa Santa Maria Di Anzano celebrates her feast on the first weekend of June.